Last Updated on by Karl

 And this isn’t me simply reciting LinkedIn’s marketing material.
 There are some astonishing stats to back up LinkedIn’s reputation as a platform that creates new careers:

-- 87% of recruiters surveyed in a Recruiter Nation study said that they actively use LinkedIn to find candidates.
+- 87% of recruiters surveyed in a Recruiter Nation study said that they actively use LinkedIn to find candidates with in-demand skills.

 - To date, 122 million people have had job interviews thanks to contacts made on the platform.